jouninLRMDUCONN/EPiC-2023-competition/README.md

+# Setting Up This Git Repository
+Here are the basic steps to get this Git repository on your local machine so you can work on this project.
+Anything written in the style %VARIABLE% must be replaced when executing.

+0. Download Git for Windows in some form (if you are using Linux, then Git is already installed).
+You have two options:
+    * [Git for Windows](https://gitforwindows.org/): This will install the Git BASH terminal, a Unix terminal emulator that you will use for all your Git management.
+    * [PowerShell 7](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3): This will install PowerShell 7, the most recent form of Windows PowerShell.
+Then you will need to [install Git using Posh-git](https://git-scm.com/book/en/v2/Appendix-A%3A-Git-in-Other-Environments-Git-in-PowerShell)

+1. Determine where you want to create the EPiC-2023_competition folder.
+In your terminal, navigate to your desired directory using the command "cd %PATH%" (replace %PATH% with the directory).
+You do not need to make a EPiC_2023Chanllenge folder, one will be created by Git.

+2. Create your local copy of the Git repository.
+Once in the desired directory, type "git clone https://github.uconn.edu/lrm22005/EPiC-2023_competition.git" to create the Git repository in a folder at %PATH%/EPiC-2023_competition/.
+You may have to sign in using your GitHub user.
+If you have any issues, try running your terminal as an Administrator.

+3. Open the EPiC-2023-competition folder in your terminal using the "cd" command.
+You should see "%PATH%/EPiC-2023_competition [main]>" in your terminal.
+This means you have the repo downloaded and have currently loaded the Main branch.

+4. Create your own branch of the Git repository.
+Type "git checkout -b %YOURNAME%" to create a branch named %YOURNAME% and open it.
+This will be your version of the code.
+You should see "%PATH%/EPiC-2023_competition [%YOURNAME%]>" in your terminal.

+5. Push your newly created branch to the remote repository.
+Type "git add ." to add everything in your current folder (think putting everything in a box), then type "git commit -m "%YOUR COMMIT MESSAGE%"" with your own commit message (think addressing and labeling the box), then type "git push --set-upstream origin %YOURNAME%" to push your branch to remote (think sending the box).
+Check that the commit pushed properly by refreshing this page and looking for your branch under Branches.

+Git will allow us to all work collectively on code and keep versions managed.
+Please keep your models in the Models folder, your feature extraction in the Features folder, and your prepocessing and cleaning in the Preprocessing folder.
+Any cleaning or preprocessing should be able to read from raw .mat files.
+We can discuss standards for features and model formats later.

+When using Git, everytime you want to push a change you should use similar steps to 5. above.
+Type "git add ." to add everything in your current folder, then type "git commit -m "%YOUR COMMIT MESSAGE%"" with your own commit message, then type "git push" to push your branch to remote.
+When you have any major updates that you would like to share with everyone, please let Luis know and he will merge the code with the Main branch.

+Whenever you would like to download updated code from the Main branch, use the following commands:

+    git checkout main
+    git pull
+    git checkout %YOURNAME%
+    git merge main
+This will switch your local repo to the main branch, download it, switch back to your branch, and then move changes into your branch.
+It will only update code that has the same file name as what you have in your folder as well as add any new files.
+It should not modify any code you have that is not in the Main branch.
+In case of any merge conflicts, you will have to manually determine which code is the most up to data that you want to keep.

 # EPiC 2023: The Emotion Physiology and Experience Collaboration

 This repository contains data, information, and helpful code for the [EPiC 2023 competition](https://epic-collab.github.io/competition/).